LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 .. method:: os_process(...)

-   The `os_process` type allows a developer to create a new process on the machine and both read from and write data to it.
-The process is usually closed after the `os_process` type is destroyed, but can optionally be left running.
-The `os_process` type shares many of the same member methods and conventions as the file type.
+   The :type:`os_process` type allows a developer to create a new process on the machine and both read from and write data to it.
+The process is usually closed after the :type:`os_process` object is destroyed, but can optionally be left running.
+The :type:`os_process` type shares many of the same member methods and conventions as the :type:`file` type.

 .. member:: os_process->open(\
          command::string, \